-11. Show more visuals and perspectives in the Additional views of the building have been prepared and included in the development package.
-See next submittal - views of both north and south the building elevations for the north, south, east, and west, along with B-Street sections and the elevations as well as the building in relation to proposed building renderings at multiple vantage points and times of day. the existing City parking garage.
+Additional views of the building have been prepared and included in the development package.
+See the building elevations for the north, south, east, and west, along with B-Street sections and the proposed building renderings at multiple vantage points and times of day.